AliGhadirii/DeepLearning-Specialization/README.md

 # DeepLearning-Specialization
-This repository contains projects that i've done in Deeplearning Specialization courses to chanallange my DeepLearning skills.
+This repository contains projects that I've done in Deep learning Specialization courses to challenge my DeepLearning skills.

 # Emojifier